Card Processing

 How InVault helps with card processing

-InVault reviews your vertical, target markets, payment flow, expected volume, current processing setup, and the problems you are trying to solve.
-Then we help you understand what kind of card processing or PSP partner may fit.
+InVault reviews your vertical, geo, expected volume, ticket size, traffic source, current payment setup, chargeback exposure, and documentation readiness.
+Then we help you understand what kind of card processing, PSP, gateway, crypto payment, or banking partner may fit.

-We do not treat card processors like public listings.
-The goal is to move toward serious payment partners that understand your business and can have a real conversation about risk, settlement, approval, and support.
+We do not treat card processors as public listings.
+The goal is to move toward serious providers that make sense for your business and avoid wasting time with routes that were never suitable.

 Common mistakes with high-risk card processing

-• Ignoring rolling reserves, settlement timing, and payout risk.
+• Ignoring rolling reserves, settlement timing, chargeback thresholds, and payout rules.

-• Depending on one card processor without backup payment options.
+• Using one card route with no backup payment options.

 FAQ